Icinga/icinga2/doc/20-development.md

     (gdb) bt
     (gdb) thread apply all bt full

+If gdb stops at a SIGPIPE signal please disable the signal before running Icinga 2.

+    (gdb) handle SIGPIPE nostop noprint pass
+    (gdb) r

+If you're opening an issue at [https://dev.icinga.org], make sure to attach as much detail as possible.

+### <a id="development-debug-gdb-backtrace-running"></a> GDB Backtrace from Running Process

 If Icinga 2 is still running, generate a full backtrace from the running process and store it into a new file (e.g. for debugging dead locks):

     # gdb -p $(pidof icinga2) -batch -ex "thread apply all bt full" -ex "detach" -ex "q" > gdb_bt.log

-If you're opening an issue at [https://dev.icinga.org], make sure to attach as much detail as possible.

 ### <a id="development-debug-gdb-backtrace-stepping"></a> GDB Backtrace Stepping